 Back to top

 The Amicus Curiae Committee is one of the only few IADC Committees where members are appointed by the President of the organization.
 The Committee is comprised primarily of appellate practitioners and appellate specialists who regularly practice before state and federal appellate courts.
 Members of the Committee must agree to write one brief per year if requested to do so while serving on the Committee.
-If you are interested in being considered for appointment to the Committee, please contact the IADC office or send an email to email@example.com.
+If you are interested in being considered for appointment to the Committee, please send an email to firstname.lastname@example.org.

 Case Review Procedures.
 The Amicus Curiae Committee conducts the initial review of the case to determine whether IADC participation would be appropriate.
 If a majority of the Committee decides that the IADC should file an amicus brief in the case, the Committee will then present that recommendation to the Board of Directors.
 The Board of Directors will make the final determination as to whether an IADC amicus curiae brief is appropriate in the case.